COVID-19 Guidance for Self Home Quarantine

 We want to keep you informed regarding the novel coronavirus and inform you about how to self home quarantine.

-If you have had close contact with a person who tested positive for COVID-19 or traveled from New York state or any international location within the last 14 days, your medical provider will recommend that you home quarantine.
+If you have had close contact with a person who tested positive for COVID-19, your medical provider will recommend that you home quarantine.
 You must remain home for 14 days after you had last contact with that the person who tested positive or left that country to prevent the spread of the virus.

 Self home quarantine for 14 days will protect your family and community.
 Click here to see how to self home quarantine.